The Toughest Tournament In The World

 if you are good enough, knock your opponent out.”

-Those competitors who’ve heard talk of outrageous bias in some of Taiwan Would Tournament (not the American Cup) judging are offered realism rather then excuses by Sifu Haung.
+Those competitors who’ve heard talk of outrageous bias in some of Taiwan Would Tournament (not the American Cup) judging are offered realism rather then excuses by Master Haung.

 He also points out the trouble and expense his Federation goes to in training its officials, and adds that, in any case, there is always arbitration by videotape instant-replay of all disputed matches.

 Does he look first for physical ability or heart in his fighters?